 Neo4j 3.0 Upgrade FAQ

-Neo4j 3.0 substantially improves installation, application development, and operational management.
+What is in 3.0?Neo4j 3.0 substantially improves installation, application development, and operational management.
 On disk, Neo4j has a reorganized directory layout which is easier to understand and work with; take note of the new locations and names.
 Application development has been vastly simplified and optimized, featuring a single, coherent, high-speed programming interface called Bolt.
 With Cypher’s new ability to mix queries and calls to Java Stored Procedures, even Java developers will love working over-the-wire.

-Release notes for all Neo4j releases can be found here: http://neo4j.com/release-notes/
+Where are the Release Notes?Release notes for all Neo4j releases can be found here: http://neo4j.com/release-notes/

-Yes.
+Is 3.0 an API-Breaking Release?Yes.
 Major releases are the time when we remove features that were marked deprecated in earlier releases.
 Further: to benefit from the upgrade to Neo4j 3.0, you will need to change your code to take advantage of the new features, such as the new language drivers over the Bolt protocol.